kecnry/distl/docs/api/distl.from_dict.md

-Load an distl object from a dictionary.
+Load a distl object from a dictionary.

 See also: